chiappo98/blinded_cameras/README.md

 ```

 # Running the algorithms
-The Jupyter Notebook files can be easily executed
+The Jupyter Notebook files can be easily executed.
+Move to the cloned repository and open the notebook files.